life-itself/web3/concepts/market-manipulation.md

 # Market Manipulation
 Manipulation of [price-formation](price-formation.md) and the natural operation of a [market](market.md).
 Can be performed by both [market makers](market-maker.md) and [cartels](cartel.md).

+## Front Running
+Using inside information about future orders to preempt market movements and extract from other market participants.

 ## Insider Trading
 See [asymmetric-information](asymmetric-information.md).